Twitchkidd/gfcom-dep-2020/content/blog/next!/index.md

 Welp, looks like five minutes was closer, lol here was go!
 Maybe I'll pack the laptop, we're probably just going to go hang out at the dog park.

-// Alrighty, headphones in to try and drown out the dogs, Dawa's just chillen, I've got to figure out how to do this ... .git/ is in gfcom ... gfcom -> depGfcom ...
+// Alrighty, headphones in to try and drown out the dogs, Dawa's just chillen, I've got to figure out how to do this ... .git/ is in gfcom ... gfcom -> depGfcom ... aaand we've got to go now.
+Dawa gets cranky when he gets hot.
+I get it.
+Samesies.

+Alright, so the actual html/css is one thing to port over, that should actually be pretty straightforward, there's a bunch of other stuff that the Gatsby build system and plugin ecosystem provided that I'll have to reimplement, if it's important, though, so let's try and be organized about it.

+Getting organized with nearby screaming children in the early afternoon while you're sleep-deprived is proving a challenge.
+I tried working out on the patio just to be away from my dog just a little bit, not happening though.
+Not too thrilled with myself right now, this was supposed to be done by mid-week.
+I'm going to call it, though, this is critical stuff, I need to know ... well first I need to know where ./public/page-data came from, and what the hell I did when I pushed the 'debug' button that VSCode put above the scripts part of package.json, then I moved over the new-post program, which like, could use a refactor, importantly though I need to make sure that how I'm building the frontmatter is going to cross over ... that's a place to pick up, let's see whether I can get more done after a nap.